18F/handbook/_pages/how-we-work/tools/zoom.md

 ## How to create a Zoom account

 Go into the [#admins-zoom](https://gsa-tts.slack.com/messages/admins-zoom) channel and ask for an invite with the following script: “Zoom invite please!
 My GSA email address is `YOUR EMAIL ADDRESS`.”
 One of the admins will log into 18F Zoom console and send you an invitation to be part of our shared zoom org via email.
-Click on the link to accept the invitation, and set up your access either via Google OAuth (recommended) or by creating a separate password.
+Click on the link to accept the invitation, and set up your access either via Google Auth (recommended) or by creating a separate password.

 Alternatively, you can create your own account [here](https://zoom.us/signup).
 However, if you think that you will ever need to host a meeting longer than 40 minutes, you should just request